Klairm/Klabot/README.md

 ## "Bell" System

-Klabot has a system that will play an audio on A voice channel when someone joins B voice channel, at the moment is not really useless, but in a future commands to allow users join A voice channel if it's unlocked.
+Klabot has a system that will play an audio on A voice channel when someone joins B voice channel, also, in the text channel from channel B, a message will apparear to move the user from channel A to channel B
 For use this, Klabot needs 2 voice channels: Channel where the bell audio will be played ( A channel ), and the channel where the bot will be looking if someone is in ( B channel)